Professional Staff Congress | 61 Broadway, 15th Floor, NYC 10006 | 212-354-1252 |212-PSC-CUNY | email@example.com | AFT Local #2334

 The financing of Social Security is in good shape but could be made even stronger by implementing the following:

-- Lift the cap on FICA wages: Levy the FICA payroll tax on annual wages above $110,100 (the current cap),to ensure benefit payments for the indefinite future.
+- Lift the cap on FICA wages: Levy the FICA payroll tax on annual wages above $113,700 (the cap in 2013) to ensure benefit payments for the indefinite future.

 - Dedicate the estate tax to Social Security: Reinstate the estate tax to the 2009 level and dedicate the increased revenue to Social Security to generate almost as much money as raising the retirement age to 70.

-- Increase the FICA tax rate by 1% (0.5% for employers, 0.5% for employees): An increased rate, even if implemented gradually (0.1% every 5 years), would ensure the long-term solvency of Social Security.
+- Increase the FICA tax rate by 2.66 percentage points (1.33 percentage points each for employer and employee).
+An increased rate, even if implemented gradually (0.2 percentage point per year), would ensure the long-term solvency of Social Security.

 Destructive proposals to “fix” Social Security